A VILLAGE Royal British Legion club wants to change its image and attract ordinary villagers as it prepares to mark its 25th birthday.

 The Harwell RBL club in Westfield was built in September 1987 after a fundraising effort from members.

-Club chairman Mark Fysh said: “It’s brilliant that something that was built by the people of Harwell has lasted so long, and I want to make sure it stays that way and is used by the people that it was meant for.”
+Club chairman Mark Fysh said: “It’s brilliant that something that was built by the people of Harwell has lasted so long, and I want to make sure it stays that way and is used by the people that it

 He added: “We do need to change the image as the criteria has changed – you don’t have to be forces personnel to be a member.